 c.
 Gratitude

 Beginning your email with ‘Thanks’ or ‘Thank You’ is a great way to immediately establish good rapport with the recruiter reading your email subject line.
-A little gratitude goes a long way, and can be especially helpful if you’ve been in contact with the recruiter before.
-Here are some samples of what to write in subject line while sending resume:
+A little gratitude goes a long way and can be especially helpful if you’ve been in contact with the recruiter before.
+Here are some examples of how to begin a subject line with gratitude:

 • Thank You – Len Fields, Marketing Applicant